naumazeredo/codesketch/README.md

 // Draw a rectangle with upper-left corner at (x0, y0), width w and height h
 // (w and h must be positive)
 void rect(int x, int y, int w, int h);

+// Draw a circle with center at (x, y) and radius r void circle(int x, int y, int r);

+// Color

+// Change fill color
+void fill(int r, int g, int b, int a);

+// Stroke
+// Points will have the stroke thickness as size (min 1)
+// Lines will have the stroke thickness as height (min 1)
+// Rects and circles will have an outline with stroke thickness

+// Change stroke color
+void stroke(int r, int g, int b, int a);

+// Change stroke thickness
+void strokeThickness(int t);

 // Text